kubecost/docs/apis/monitoring-apis/allocation-trends-api.md

 {% swagger method="get" path="/allocation/trends" baseUrl="http://<your-kubecost-address>/model" summary="Allocation Trends API" %} {% swagger-description %} Analyzes change in allocated costs relative to a previous window of the same size.

 {% swagger-parameter in="path" name="window" required="true" type="string" %}
 Duration of time over which to query.
 Compares cost usage of window to cost usage window of equal size directly preceding it.
-Accepts all standard Kubecost window formats (See our doc on using [the `window` parameter](/apis/monitoring-apis/assets-api.md#using-window-parameter)).
-{% endswagger-parameter %}
+Accepts multiple different formats of time (see this [Using the `window` parameter](/apis/apis-overview.md#using-the-window-parameter) section for more info)).

 {% swagger-parameter in="path" name="names" required="true" type="string" %}
 Determines order sequence of queried items via comma-separated list.
 Dependent on the value of `aggregate` to list items.
 See more [below](allocation-trends-api.md#using-the-names-parameter).